chris-stytch/pages-plugins/packages/cloudflare-access/README.md

 The `getIdentity` function takes an object with two properties: a `jwt` string, and a `domain` string.
 It returns a `Promise` of [the object returned by the `/cdn-cgi/accesss/get-identity` endpoint](https://developers.cloudflare.com/cloudflare-one/identity/users/validating-json/#groups-within-a-jwt).
 This is particularly useful if you want to use a user's group membership for something like application permissions.

-For convience, this same information can be fetched for the current request's JWT with the `data.cloudflareAccess.JWT.getIdentity` function, (assuming you have already validated the request with the plugin as above):
+For convience, this same information can be fetched for the current request's JWT with the `data.cloudflareAccess.JWT.getIdentity` function, (assuming you have already validated the request with the Plugin as above):

 ```typescript
 // ./functions/greet.ts